Construction of Protograph-Based Partially Doped Generalized LDPC Codes: Backgrounds

-The asymptotic performance of the conventional protograph GLDPC codes is evaluated by the PEXIT analysis.
-We use the EXIT and PEXIT analyses of the GLDPC code over the BEC introduced in \cite{EXIT_Proc, EXIT_TIT,PEXIT}.
-The PEXIT analysis tracks down the mutual information of extrinsic messages and a priori error probabilities of the variable nodes, SPC check nodes, and GC nodes of a protograph GLDPC code.
-Let $I_{ch}(j)$ be the channel information from the erasure channel for the protograph variable node $v_j$.
+The asymptotic performance of the protograph doped GLDPC codes is evaluated by the PEXIT analysis.
+The PEXIT analysis tracks down the mutual information of extrinsic messages and a priori error probabilities of the VNs, CNs, and GC nodes of protograph GLDPC codes. {For an exact PEXIT analysis, tracking down each mutual information corresponding to edges of the component code is needed, i.e., multi-dimensional EXIT computation} \cite{exact_EXIT}. {However, in terms of code optimization, where lots of EXIT computation is required, it is beneficial to reduce the complexity of the EXIT computation in GC nodes by averaging the a priori and extrinsic mutual information of the GC nodes.} The EXIT and PEXIT analyses of the protograph doped GLDPC codes over the BEC in terms of average mutual information are given in \cite{EXIT_Proc, EXIT_TIT,PEXIT}.\\ The PEXIT process is given in Alg.~1.
+Let $I_{ch}(j)$ be the channel information from the erasure channel for the protograph VN $v_j$.
 In addition, $I_{EV}(i,j)$ $(I_{EC}(i,j))$ is the extrinsic information sent from $v_j$ ($c_i$) to $c_i$ ($v_j$) and $I_{AV}(i,j)$ $(I_{AC}(i,j))$ is the a priori mutual information of $v_j$ ($c_i$) sent from $c_i$ ($v_j$), where $c_i$ is an SPC node.
 For GC nodes, we use the notations $I_{AGC}(i)$ and $I_{EGC}(i,j)$ for a priori and extrinsic information.
-Let $N(c_i)$ ($N(v_j)$) be the set of variable (check) nodes incident to $c_i$ ($v_j$), i.e., neighborhood of $c_i$ ($v_j$).
+Let $N(c_i)$ ($N(v_j)$) be a set of variable (check) nodes incident to $c_i$ ($v_j$), i.e., neighborhood of $c_i$ ($v_j$).
 Finally, $I_{APP}(j)$ is a posteriori probability of $v_j$.
-To explain (\ref{eq:I_EGC}), if $c_i$ is a GC node with the $(n_i,k_i)$ Hamming code, the PEXIT of the GC node is computed from a closed form using the property of the simplex code, which is the dual code of a Hamming code.
-Also, $I_{AGC}(i)=\frac{1}{n_i}\sum_{j=1}^{n_i}I_{EV}(i,j)$ is the average a priori mutual information for a GC node to compute the PEXIT message.
+To explain (\ref{eq:I_EGC}) in Alg.~1, if $c_i$ is a GC node with the $(n_i,k_i)$ Hamming code, the PEXIT of the GC node is computed from a closed form using the property of the simplex code, which is the dual code of a Hamming code.
+Also, $I_{AGC}(i)=\frac{1}{n_i}\sum_{j\in N(c_i)}b_{i,j}\times I_{EV}(i,j)$ is the average a priori mutual information for a GC node to compute the PEXIT message.
 In (\ref{eq:I_EGC}), we have For two positive integers $a$ and $b$, we also have $\binom{a}{b}=\prod_{i=0}^{b-1}\frac{a-i}{b-i}$ and ${a \brack b}=\prod_{i=0}^{b-1}\frac{2^a-2^i}{2^b-2^i}$, where $\binom{a}{0}=1$ and ${a\brack 0}=1$.
-The PEXIT process is given in Alg.~\ref{Alg:PEXIT}, which searches for the minimum $\epsilon$ to successfully decode, i.e., $I_{APP}(j)=1,$ for all $j\in[n_v]$, in asymptotic sense. \\ Now, we briefly explain the decoding process of the conventional GLDPC codes \cite{SC-LDPC3}.
-The variable nodes process the conventional message-passing decoding over the BEC by sending correct extrinsic messages to the check nodes if any of the incoming bits from its neighborhood is not erased.
-The SPC nodes send correct extrinsic messages to the variable nodes if all of its incoming messages are correctly received, and send an erasure message otherwise.
+The PEXIT process searches for the minimum $\epsilon$ to successfully decode, i.e., $I_{APP}(j)=1,$ for all $j\in[n_v]$, in an asymptotic sense. \\ Now, we briefly explain the decoding process of GLDPC codes over the BEC~\cite{SC-LDPC3}.
+The VNs process the conventional message-passing decoding over the BEC by sending correct extrinsic messages to the CNs if any of the incoming bits from their neighborhood is not erased.
+The SPC nodes send correct extrinsic messages to the VNs if all of their incoming messages are correctly received, and send erasure messages otherwise.
 In this paper, the decoding of GC nodes is processed by the maximum likelihood (ML) decoder.
 For each iteration, a GC node $c_i$ with the $(n_i,k_i)$ component code receives the set of erasure locations $\{ e_i \}$ from $N(c_i)$.
-Let $H_{GC}$ be the parity check matrix of the component code and $H_{e}$ be the submatrix of $H_{GC}$ indexed with $\{ e_i \}$.
+Let $H_{GC}$ be the parity-check matrix (PCM) of the component code and $H_{e}$ be the submatrix of $H_{GC}$ indexed with $\{ e_i \}$.
 The decoder computes the Gaussian-elimination operation of $H_e$, making it into a reduced row echelon form $H_e^{reduced}$.
 If rank($H_{e}^{reduced}$)$ = |\{e_i\}|$, the GC node solves all the input erasures and otherwise, the decoder corrects the erasures corresponding to the rows with weight 1 from $H_e^{reduced}$.
 The decoding complexity can be further reduced if the GC node exploits bounded distance decoding; however, the degradation of asymptotic performance is not negligible, as shown in~\cite{IT_GLDPC}.